How to Change All Caps to Lowercase in Word

 4. Select Lowercase: From the dropdown menu, select “lowercase.”

-5. Done!: Your selected text should now be converted to lowercase.
+5. Done!: The selected text now appears in lowercase.

 Keyboard Shortcut